Gromov hyperbolicity of strongly pseudoconvex almost complex manifolds: Preliminaries

-\item Two metric spaces are {\it roughly isometric} (resp. {\it quasi-isometric}) if there exists a rough isometry (resp. a quasi-isometry) between them. \end{enumerate} \end{defi} It can be easily shown that if $(X,d)$ and $(X',d')$ are both roughly isometric then $(X,d)$ is Gromov hyperbolic if and only if $(X',d')$ is Gromov hyperbolic.
+If $(X,d)$ and $(X,d')$ are roughly isometric then $(X,d)$ is Gromov hyperbolic if and only if $(X,d')$ is Gromov hyperbolic.
 In case we consider quasi-isometric spaces, the spaces need to be both geodesic.
 This is provided by the following theorem (see Theorem 12 p.
-88, \cite{gh-ha}) which is crucial for us:
+88 in \cite{gh-ha}) which is crucial for us:

-0,2cm {\bf Theorem [Gh-dlH].} {\sl Let $(X,d)$ and $(X',d')$ be two quasi-isometric geodesic metric spaces.
-Then $(X,d)$ is Gromov hyperbolic if and only if $(X',d')$ is. }
+0,2cm {\bf Theorem [Gh-dlH].} {\sl Let $(X,d)$ and $(X,d')$ be two quasi-isometric geodesic metric spaces.
+Then $(X,d)$ is Gromov hyperbolic if and only if $(X,d')$ is. }

 0,2cm We recall that a metric space $(X,d)$ is a {\it geodesic space} if any two distinct points $x,y \in X$ can be joined by a {\it geodesic segment}, that is the image of an isometry $\gamma~: [0,d(x,y)] \rightarrow X$ with $\gamma(0)=x$ and $\gamma(d(x,y))=y$.